ximi/jquery-firecomments/README.md

 ### How do I use it? ###
  1. Sign up for a free [Firebase Account](https://www.firebase.com/signup/).
 Their free plan should suffice for all smaller websites (around 70000 monthly pageviews according to Firebase).
 If you have a website with a large amount of traffic you will need to sign up for one of their paid plans.
  2. Add security rules to your Firebase.
 If you aren't going to modify the default url structure (as defined by the parent_path/child_path options) you can use the rules from the firebase_security_rules_example.json or adjust them according to your needs.
-If you want to know more check out the [Firebase docs](https://www.firebase.com/docs/security-quickstart.html)
+If you want to know more check out the [Firebase docs](https://www.firebase.com/docs/security-quickstart.html).
+    With the default rules you will also need to manually create the posts object in your Firebase or submit an initial comment before adding the security rules.
  3. Include jquery, firebase and firecomments on your page

          <script src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.0/jquery.min.js"></script>